ACDguide/Governance/Governance/publish/publish-procedure.md

 **Self-describing files**
 Most of the file formats commonly used in climate are self-describing.
 An example are the attributes in a netCDF file.
 It is important to use these as much as possible to give a precise and correct definition of the data itself following available conventions.
 Using the self-describing properties of a file has two important advantages: it keeps important information with the data itself, and these files attributes are used by discipline software to simplify data analysis.
-Publishers that deal regularly with climate data usually require at least for the [CF](../concepts/cf-conventions) and/or [ACDD](../concepts/acdd-conventions) conventions to be followed, however it is always worth to apply them when possible even if they are not required for publication.
+Publishers that deal regularly with climate data usually require at least for the [CF](../concepts/cf-conventions) and/or [ACDD](../concepts/acdd-conventions) conventions to be followed, however it is always worth applying them when possible even if they are not required for publication.

 ```{note}
 Please note we cover CF conventions application and potential issues when they are used incorrectly in the [technical pages](../tech/conventions).